rodrigogaldino553/Pokedex/README.md

 Pokedex it's a website to search information about your favorites pokemons 💜

-This is a project developed with the go to learn more about web technologies, my first website using bootstrap
+This is a project developed with the goal to learn more about web technologies, my first website using bootstrap

 ## 📝 Licence